ecrisufmg/contorchionist/doc/puredata/torch.amb.spectrails~.md

 ## Details

 ### Limiter and Feedback
-The object features a built-in limiter that is enabled by default (0dB threshold).
+The object features a built-in audio limiter that is enabled by default (0dB threshold).
 This is crucial when using `decay` values > 1.0, which create positive feedback loops.
 The limiter clamps both the output signal and the internal state to prevent infinite growth (NaN/Inf) and allows the system to remain stable even under heavy feedback.

+Additionally, a separate **Control Limiter** (`ctllimiter`) can be used to clamp the magnitude values reported in the control outlet, allowing for independent dynamic range management between the audio signal and the control data.

+### Peak Reporting
+When a new peak is detected (state `1`), the object reports the **target magnitude** (the detected peak level) rather than the instantaneous envelope value.
+This ensures that Note On events receive the full velocity/amplitude of the detected peak immediately.
+For sustained peaks (state `0`), the reported magnitude follows the envelope follower, reflecting the synthesized amplitude (attack ramp and decay).

 ### Detection Modes
 *   **Slope-based (0)**: Detects peaks based on the change in slope of the spectral magnitude.
 Good for general usage.